cpedro/applescripts/README.md

 # AppleScripts

 AppleScripts for controlling various actions in applications.
-These can be exported as an Application.
-I used the exported Applications in global keyboard shortcuts in Keyboard Maestro.
+These can be exported as an Application or just run as AppleScripts.
+I used the scripts in global keyboard shortcuts in Keyboard Maestro.

 More information on Keyboard Maestro can be found
 [on their site](https://www.keyboardmaestro.com/main/).